DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Experiments

-In this section, we evaluate the choice of aggregators and topk values on five datasets.

-\textbf{Aggregators.} We evaluate three representation aggregators: Attention aggregator, Mean-pooling aggregator and Max-pooling aggregator.
-As shown in Figure \ref{fig:agregator}, the Attention aggregator generally outperforms the other two aggregators except BlogCatalog.
+We evaluate three representation aggregators: Attention aggregator, Mean-pooling aggregator, and Max-pooling aggregator.
+As shown in Figure \ref{fig:agregator}, the Attention aggregator generally outperforms the other two aggregators except for BlogCatalog.
 The inferred reason is that Attention aggregator can aggregate node representations adaptively with its ability to distinguish the importance of node representation based on topology space and feature space.

-\textbf{Topk values.} We vary topk value from 6 to 20, specifically as shown in Figure \ref{fig:topk}.
-For dataset Cora, its performance changes most gently, which may be because Cora pays less attention to the representation of feature space.
-For other datasets, with the change of topk value, the performances have a small change, and an optimal topk value can be found in the range of 6-20.
+This also explains why our model can be adapted to datasets with different topological structures.
+Besides, Attention aggregator can also achieve a low small standard deviation, which means that Attention aggregator contributes to the stability of the model.